Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: SDSS and DESI Galaxy Samples

 We analyze the galaxy distribution over $0.16 \leq z \leq 0.70$ using spectroscopic samples from SDSS-II \citep{Eisenstein:2001} and SDSS-III BOSS \citep{Reid:2016}.
 Specifically, we use the LRG sample ($0.16 \leq z \leq 0.47$) from SDSS DR7 and LOWZ ($0.16 \leq z \leq 0.43$) and CMASS ($0.43 \leq z \leq 0.70$) samples from the BOSS DR12, identical to those used in \cite{Okumura:2023}.

 Galaxy ellipticities are defined by two components,

-where $q$ is the minor-to-major-axis ratio ($0\leq q \leq 1$) and $\beta$ is the position angle of the ellipticity from the north celestial pole to the east.
-To improve the shape measurement quality for the LOWZ and CMASS galaxies, we follow the method of \cite{Xu:2023} and cross-match these samples with the DESI Legacy Imaging Survey DR9 data \citep{DESI_Collaboration:2016,Dey:2019}.
-The DESI imaging covers the entire BOSS footprint and provides imaging data two to three magnitudes deeper than the SDSS photometry used in target selection, sufficient to robustly determine galaxy orientations.
+where $q$ is the minor-to-major-axis ratio ($0\leq q \leq 1$) and $\beta$ is the position angle of the ellipticity.
+To improve the shape measurement quality for the LOWZ and CMASS galaxies, we follow the method of \cite{Xu:2023} and crossmatch these samples with the DESI Legacy Imaging Survey DR9 data \citep{DESI_Collaboration:2016,Dey:2019}.
+The DESI imaging covers the entire BOSS footprint and provides imaging data 2 to 3 magnitudes deeper than the SDSS photometry used in target selection, sufficient to robustly determine galaxy orientations.
 For the LRG sample, we use the original shape measurements defined by the $25 ~{\rm mag}~{\rm arcsec}^{-2}$ isophote in the $r$ band, which has been shown to be effective for IA analysis.
 Accordingly, we adopt the same LRG dataset as in \cite{Okumura:2023}.

-The total numbers of the LRG, LOWZ, and CMASS used in this study are $105,334$, 355781, and 737435, respectively.
+The total numbers of the LRG, LOWZ, and CMASS used in this study are 105,334, 347,262, and 689,721, respectively.
 As in our previous IA analyses, we set the axis ratio to $q=0$ in Equation~(\ref{eq:ellip}) \citep{Okumura:2009a,Okumura:2009,Okumura:2019,Okumura:2020a}.
 Since our primary interest is in the statistical accuracy of the shape correlations, rather than the amplitude of IA, this simplification does not affect our conclusions.